AntonRomankovSetronica/barrage-school-ecatalog/README.md

 Educational Project, Barrage's Java School

+## Task 5

+As we're going to have admin part - we need to provide some security from our API.
+We don't want anybody will be able to use it.

 ## Task 4

 Business of your uncle and his friends goes really well.
 With new ads through your catalog they begin to have way more